earn-alliance/earnmanagement.com/docs/introduction/overview.md

 EM will enable millions of Axie Infinity scholarship owners, managers and gamers to streamline their activities – track performance, manage assets, automate processes and more – with the ease of a few clicks, and all on one seamless, easy-to-use dashboard.

 Our tools are 100% free for everyone to use.
-In the near future, we imagine some features will require minimal fees or may be unlocked by holding our future token.
+In the near future, we imagine some features will require minimal fees or may be unlocked by holding our future $ECT token.

 ## Why Earn Management?